Riemannian optimization of photonic quantum circuits in phase and Fock space: One recurrence relation to rule them all

 Multivariate derivatives of the exponential of a function can be computed with a linear recurrence formula \cite{miatto2019recursive}, and in the case the function is a polynomial of degree $D$, the recurrence relation has order $D$.
 In our case, the polynomial has degree 2, which means we can write a linear recurrence relation of order 2 between the Fock space amplitudes:

 with the vacuum amplitude initialized as $\mathcal{ G }_{\bm{0}}=c$.
-In this recurrence relation, $\bm{k}+1_i$ is like $\bm{k}$ but the $i$-th index has been increased by 1 (and similarly for $\bm{k}-1_j$, where it is decreased by 1).
+In this recurrence relation, $\bm{k}+1_i$is the vector $\bm{k}$ with the $i$-th element increased by 1 (and similarly for $\bm{k}-1_j$, where it is decreased by 1).
 We refer to $w=\sum_{i}k_i$ as the weight of the index.
 In essence, the recurrence relation allows us to write amplitudes of weight $w+1$ as linear combinations of amplitudes of weight $w$ and $w-1$.
 By applying it repeatedly, one can reach any Fock space amplitude (in practice, one eventually reaches a numerical precision horizon \cite{provaznik2022taming}).